dsprovider/exito_web_scraper_monitoring/README.md

    pip install -r requirements.txt

 3. Set Up Crontab:
-   To ensure MonitoringScrapingTool runs on schedule, access your Ubuntu VPS and set up a crontab job.
+   To ensure MonitoringScrapingTool runs on schedule, access your VPS and set up a crontab job.
 Start by opening your crontab configuration: crontab -e

    Add the following line to run the script every 30 minutes during the active monitoring hours.
 You can adjust the interval as needed, but make sure to avoid overlapping job executions: